mtawse/VehicleDatabase/README.md

 - Import data
   - `php artisan db:seed`
   - If you get any errors during seeing run `composer dump-autoload`
-- Start the API server - `php artisan server`
+- Start the API server - `php artisan serve`
-- Install the client - `cd client` - `npm install`
+- Install the client
+  - `cd client`
+  - `npm install`
-- Start the client server - `npm run serve`
+- Start the client server
+  - `npm run serve`
 - If the API server is not running on `http://127.0.0.1:8000` you will need to update `client/vue.config.js`

 ## Usage

+- Vist the site on the URL prived by the node server
 - Login with default credentials:
   - Username: test@localhost.com
   - Password: password